namhyung/uftrace/README.md

 The `dump` command shows raw output of each trace record.
-You can see the result in the chrome browser, once the data is processed with `uftrace dump --chrome`.
+You can see the result in the Chrome browser, once the data is processed with `uftrace dump --chrome`.
 Below is a trace of clang (LLVM) compiling a small C++ template metaprogram.

 [![uftrace-chrome-dump](doc/uftrace-chrome.png)](https://uftrace.github.io/dump/clang.tmp.fib.html)